Naked Violence

-Naked Violence (I ragazzi del massacro) is a 1969 Italian giallo film directed by Fernando Di Leo and based on the novel I ragazzi del massacro written by Giorgio Scerbanenco.
+Naked Violence (I ragazzi del massacro) is a 1969 Italian giallo-drama film directed by Fernando Di Leo and based on the novel I ragazzi del massacro written by Giorgio Scerbanenco.

 Plot

 In the evening school of Andrea and Maria, in Milan, a group of eleven, mostly street criminals between thirteen and twenty, brutally murders the teacher Matilde Crescenzaghi for no apparent reason.
-The police begin to investigate the murder, but finds no clear evidence or sufficient information to shed light on the mysterious affair.
+The police begin to investigate the murder, but find no clear evidence or sufficient information to shed light on the mysterious affair.
 Pressed by the investigating judge who wants to close the case, but also seized by remorse and by his own conscience, the police-chief Luigi Càrrua entrusts the case to the Commissioner Lamberti, his friend and collaborator.

 The latter begins to investigate, remaining overwhelmed by the brutality of the murder, and begins to assume that it was a personal vendetta.
 Lamberti insists on questioning the boys in his own way, with harsh and coercive methods.
 With the help of the agent Mascaranti and social worker Livia Hussar, Lamberti will soon come to the truth surrounding the murder.